For the launch campaign of the smartphone OnePlus 6T, I joined a small team at MPC to help develop a web game optimised for mobile phones.

 As a side note, to find considerate hack protections, we actually looked into the Guinness World Records to find out what was humanly possible and filter out robot interactions.

-This mobile-optimised progressive web app was built with React with Redux supported by a multi-language Django app and Sockets.io to keep the experience synced across thousands of active users every second.
+This mobile-optimised progressive web app was built with React on TypeScript with Redux supported by a multi-language Django app and Sockets.io to keep the experience synced across thousands of active users every second.